rafammpp/plausible-hosting/README.md

 FOLLOWER=false # if set to true, this server will never backup.
 It will only do a restore from the configured SERVER_NAME bucket folder
 CLOUDING_APIKEY=
-FOLLOWER_TO_WAKEUP=  # the ip of the follower server
+FOLLOWER_TO_WAKEUP=  # the ip of the follower server AUTO_RESIZE_DISK=false # if set to true, the server will resize the disk before restoring if needed.
 ```

 `SECRET_KEY_BASE` Will be generated and put here later by the script itself.
 But you can place your own if you want.